lsasubilli/rapidfire-rag-experiment/README.md

 - Increasing retrieval depth improves recall but can degrade ranking precision
 - Optimal performance requires **joint tuning** of chunk size and retrieval depth

-Even with small sample sizes, the **relative ordering of configurations remained consistent**, reinforcing the robustness of the conclusions.
+Even with small sample sizes, the **relative ordering of configurations remained consistent**, reinforcing the robustness of the observed tradeoffs.

 ---